 It’s important to consult your veterinarian before you plan out your first hike.
 Here’s what you need to know before you prep your pup for the trek.

 ● Your dog’s age.
 A dog that is too old or too young might not have the stamina or the physical conditioning that’s required for an extensive hike.
-Young dogs in particular don’t know when to limit their own exercise and should not go on long hikes until they are done growing.

 ● Your dog’s health.
 A dog with health issues, like arthritis or hip dysplasia, wouldn’t make the best hiking buddy.
 You’ll also have to be cautious with dogs who are overweight as they might not be physically fit enough to endure the journey.